Can You Get an Annulment?

 Texas treats an annulled marriage as if it never existed.
 That idea appeals to people who want to get out of a marriage with as little legal consequence as possible.

 There are cases where an annulment may be possible.
-If you are considering a divorce or annulment, contact Richmond, TX annulment attorney Frank J. Vendt, Jr. at The Vendt Law Firm, P.L.L.C. at (832) 276-9474 to have your case evaluated.
+If you are considering a divorce or annulment, contact Sugar Land, TX divorce attorney Frank J. Vendt, Jr. at The Vendt Law Firm, P.L.L.C. at (832) 276-9474 to have your case evaluated.